 If the link doesn't work, go to http://www.wolframalpha.com/ and enter "plot (b*x*(a-1)+a*c*(1-b))/(x*(a-1)+c*(1-b)) where a=2 b=0.5 c=80 x=0 to 300 y=0 to 3" without quotes.

 The max and min determine the pitch at 0 damage (2 default) and the asymptote (0.5 default) respectively.
 The 'nominal damage' configures the point at which the pitch shift resolves to 1 (80 default).
 These values seem to work very well in my own testing.

-#9 Updated by Daan almost 2 years ago
+#9 Updated by Daan about 2 years ago

 rafallus, I posted the working code in the diff file above.
 If you want to experiment, apply the diff to the data branch and compile.
 It doesn't work online because the server code changed too, but you can try it against bots.
 Set cl_hitsound to 2 or 3.
 I'm still awaiting write access to the repository.